Parry-Parry/LightChain/docs/lightchain/link/index.md

 [Show source in __init__.py:53](../../../lightchain/link/__init__.py#L53)

-Wraps a class to make it chainable in a pipeline.
+Wraps a class to make it chainable in a Chain.
 The wrapped class inherits from the Link class.

 #### Arguments